Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use AWS CloudHSM to generate TLS certificates for the EC2 instances.
 Install the TLS certificates on the EC2 instances.
 Ensure that the database client software uses a TLS connection to Amazon RDS.
 Use the encryption keys from CloudHSM for client-side encryption of application data.
 - [ ] Use Amazon CloudFront with AWS WAF.
 Send HTTP connections to the origin EC2 instances.
 Ensure that the database client software uses a TLS connection to Amazon RDS.
 Use AWS Key Management Service (AWS KMS) for client-side encryption of application data before the data is stored in the RDS database.

 ### A security engineer is working with a company to design an ecommerce application.
 The application will run on Amazon EC2 instances that run in an Auto Scaling group behind an Application Load Balancer (ALB).
 The application will use an Amazon RDS DB instance for its database.
 The only required connectivity from the internet is for HTTP and HTTPS traffic to the application.
-The application must communicate.
-With an external payment provider that allows traffic only from a preconfigured allow list of IP addresses.
+The application must communicate with an external payment provider that allows traffic only from a preconfigured allow list of IP addresses.
 The company must ensure that communications with the external payment provider are not interrupted as the environment scales.
 Which combination of actions should the security engineer recommend to meet these requirements?
 (Choose THREE)

 - [ ] Deploy a NAT gateway in each private subnet for every Availability Zone that is in use.
 - [ ] Place the DB instance in a public subnet.